joakim/kay/README.md

         return new
     }

-    -- getter behavior for the internal value
+    -- getter receptor for the internal value
     (get) => self get value

     -- lineage: [WeakRef Object, {}]